Maserati: Ferrari

 In July 1997, FIAT sold a 50% share in the company to Maserati's long-time arch-rival Ferrari (Ferrari itself being owned by FIAT).
 In 1999, Ferrari took full control, making Maserati its luxury division.
 A new factory was built, replacing the existing 1940s-era facility.

 The steps taken by the new parent company resulted in the improved Quattroporte Evoluzione which was introduced at the March 1998 Geneva Motor Show.

 In 1998, a new chapter began in Maserati's history when the company launched the 3200 GT.
 This two-door coupé is powered by a 3.2 L twin-turbocharged V8 derived from the Shamal engine, which is rated at 370 hp.

-The last links to the de Tomaso era were cut in 2002, when the 3200 GT was replaced by the Maserati Coupé and Spyder; evolved from the 3200, these cars used an all-new, naturally aspirated, dry sump 4.2-litre V8 with a transaxle gearbox.
+In 2002 the 3200 GT was replaced by the Maserati Coupé and Spyder; evolved from the 3200, these cars used an all-new, naturally aspirated, dry sump 4.2-litre V8 with a transaxle gearbox.
 In turn Coupé and Spyder were replaced by the GranTurismo and GranCabrio.

-Meanwhile, two new models have been shown to the public: the MC12 road supersports and successful GT racer with a Ferrari Enzo–derived chassis and engine and the new Quattroporte, a luxury saloon with the 4.2-litre V8 engine of the Gran Turismo.
-Nowadays, Maserati is back in business and successfully selling automobiles on a global basis.
+Meanwhile, two new models were shown to the public: the Maserati MC12 road supersports and successful GT racer with a Ferrari Enzo–derived chassis and engine and the new Quattroporte, a luxury saloon with the 4.2-litre V8 engine of the Gran Turismo.
 In 2001, Ferrari decided to change all of the old tooling and installed high-tech devices in the Modena factory.

 Since early 2002, Maserati once again entered the United States market, which has quickly become its largest market worldwide.
 The company has also re-entered the racing arena with their Trofeo and, in December 2003, the MC12 (formerly known as the MCC), which was developed according to FIA GT regulations and has since competed with great success in the world FIA GT championship, winning the teams championship three consecutive times from 2005 to 2007.
 The MC12 has also been raced in various national GT championship as well as in the American Le Mans series.
-The MC12 is based on the Enzo Ferrari sports car; 50 street-legal homologation models (roadsters and coupés) have been sold.
+The Maserati MC12 is based on the Ferrari Enzo sports car; 50 street-legal homologation models (roadsters and coupés) have been sold.